MercenaryMadness/OurPublicRepo/README.md

 Download and install VS Code from [here](https://code.visualstudio.com/download).
 In case you have a much older version installed, update it to the latest version.

 ## Git for Windows
 Download and install Git from [here](https://gitforwindows.org/).
 During the installation, there are several screens where you need to make selections.
-While going with the default choices is fine, I normally make different choices on a few screens, as shown below:
+While going with the default choices is fine, I normally make different choices on few screens, as shown below:

 ![Alt text](image-1.png)
 ![Alt text](image-2.png)